vendorsec/mvsp/README.md

 MVSP is a minimum security baseline for enterprise-ready products and services.
 The baseline checklist can be used at various stages of the sales cycle, from RFP through to contractual controls.

-The best way to read about SLSA is to visit [mvsp.dev](https://mvsp.dev).
+The best way to read about MVSP is to visit [mvsp.dev](https://mvsp.dev).

 ## How to use it